 The Cultural Experience

 When guests experience our warm island hospitality, immerse themselves in our culture and choose to return year after year, we believe that we are perpetuating the authentic Hawaiian message that aloha truly comes from the heart.

-Once a guest stays at Kāʻanapali Beach Hotel, they become a part of our ʻohana (family) and this forms the inspiration behind our Kukui Lei ceremony.
+Once a guest stays at Kāʻanapali Beach Hotel, they become a part of our ʻohana (family) and this forms the inspiration behind our lei kukui ceremony.
 Beginning with a traditional oli (chant), this ceremony explains the significance of the kukui nut lei that we present to all our cherished guests.
-It also exists to remind the new members of our 'ohana that we do not say "goodbye" in Hawaii, instead we say "A hui hou" (until we meet again) because once you are ʻohana, our door will always be open to you.
+It also exists to remind the new members of our 'ohana that we do not say goodbye, instead we say "A hui hou" (until we meet again).